 Represented investment groups acquiring and selling commercial real estate assets and portfolios, including ownership interests in the Santa Barbara Biltmore Hotel, the Parker House in Boston and the Parc 55 Hotel in San Francisco.

-Represent major international spirits companies in connection with the acquisition, sale and lease of vineyard properties and wineries in the Napa and Sonoma Valleys and elsewhere in California.
-Recently concluded the sale and leaseback under a long-term lease of 18 vineyard and winery properties in the Napa Valley.
+Represent major international spirits companies in connection with the acquisition, sale and lease of vineyard properties and wineries in the Napa and Sonoma Valleys and elsewhere in California, including the sale and leaseback under a long-term lease of 18 vineyard and winery properties in the Napa Valley.
+Recently concluded the representation of Diageo plc in the sale of its U.S. and British wine units to Australia's Treasury Wine

 Publications & News